-- Discussing with competitors the division or allocation of markets, territories or customers - Discussing with competitors prices or pricerelated information, such as promotional spending or terms, cost, marketing, territories or other sensitive marketing information - Discussing with competitors or customers the boycotting of a third party - Disclosing confidential bid proposals
+- Discussing with competitors the division or allocation of markets, territories or customers - Discussing with competitors prices or price-related information, such as promotional spending or terms, cost, marketing, territories or other sensitive marketing information - Discussing with competitors or customers the boycotting of a third party - Disclosing confidential bid proposals

 If a competitor discusses any of these topics, no matter how casually, stop the conversation and report the incident to the Integrity Line immediately.
 Be particularly careful at industry association meetings or events to avoid even the appearance of unfair business practices.
+If you receive an invitation or plan to attend a trade or industry association meeting, contact the Integrity Line for guidance to ensure compliance with fair competition laws.

-In addition, we should not discuss or exchange information with competitors for the purpose of discriminating on prices (including offering certain prices only to certain customers) or fixing terms offered to customers regarding minimum or maximum prices, pricing formulas, or credits.
-For additional information, contact the Integrity Line or the Law Department.
+In addition, we should not discuss or exchange information with competitors for the purpose of discriminating on prices (including offering certain prices only to certain customers)

+or fixing terms offered to customers regarding minimum or maximum prices, pricing formulas, or credits.
+For additional information, see Lumen's Antitrust and Fair Competition Policy, or contact the Integrity Line or the Law Department.